Formula 1: Drive to Survive season 6

 The sixth season of Formula 1: Drive to Survive documents the 2023 Formula One World Championship through ten episodes, which were all released on Netflix on 23 February 2024.

 Premise and release

 This season of Drive to Survive focuses on the 2023 season and related stories, including Nyck de Vries' brief Formula One career, the trials and tribulations, both managerial and performance-related, of the Alpine F1 Team, the fight between Haas and Williams to get out of last place in the Constructors' Championship, and Lewis Hamilton's future in not only the sport, but within his team, following a winless drought with a floundering Mercedes team.
 Ironically, while episode 6 ends with him in 2023 signing a two-year deal with Mercedes, Hamilton had already been confirmed to move to Scuderia Ferrari for the 2025 season earlier in February 2024.
 This season marks the debut of former NASCAR driver Danica Patrick as a pundit for the show.

-The trailer for the sixth season was released on 12 February 2024.
+The trailer for the sixth season was released on 12 February 2024 with all 10 episodes released on the same date.
 The season was launched on 23 February 2024.